mridulxjain/JSprojects/README.md

 This repository contains a series of JavaScript projects that cover a range of topics, including DOM manipulation, API integrations, algorithmic challenges, and more.
 Each project is designed to be beginner-friendly yet demonstrates practical uses of JavaScript concepts.

 ## Projects List 🗂️
 Here are the projects currently included in this repository:
-          1. Weather App 🌤️
+1. Weather app ⛅️
+2. Todo App 📝

 ## Technologies Used 🛠️
 	•	HTML5: Structuring the user interfaces.